dgraph-io/dgraph/wiki/content/deploy/dgraph-zero.md

 {{% notice "note" %}}
-"tablet", "predicate", and "edge" are synonymous terms today.
-The future plan to improve data scalability is to shard a predicate into separate tablets that could be assigned to different groups.
+The terms "tablet", "predicate", and "edge" are currently synonymous.
+In future, Dgraph might improve data scalability to shard a predicate into separate tablets that can be assigned to different groups.
 {{% /notice %}}